EthereumCommonwealth/LetsTalkETC/Episodes/Episode_1.md

 **Carlo Vicari:**
-everyone welcome to the first episode of let's talk ETC podcast I'm here with dr. Christian Seberino we're going to talk about everything going on in the fear in classic community and blockchain
+everyone welcome to the first episode of let's talk ETC podcast.
+I'm here with dr. Christian Seberino we're going to talk about everything going on in the fear in classic community and blockchain